kelvinnharris/run-my-nginx/README.md

 service/my-nginx exposed
 ```

-This specification will create a Service which targets TCP port 80 (`target-port`) on any Pod with the `run: my-nginx` label, and expose it on an abstracted Service port (`port`).
+This specification will create a Service which targets TCP port 80 (`target-port`) on any Pod on the specified Deployment, and expose it on an abstracted Service port (`port`).

 The Service created and configured can be checked with the following command: